wavemaker/docs/learn/how-tos/switch-mariadb-to-mysql-connector.md

 db.userdb.driverClass=com.mysql.jdbc.Driver
 ```

-## Steps for Changing the connector for the MySql database
+## Changing the Connector for the MySql Database

-- Change while importing new database
-- Change for existing Imported database
+You can change connectors when importing a new database and an existing imported database.
+For this, you must add a MySql Connector Dependency to **pom.xml**.

-- Add  MySql Connector Dependency to **pom.xml**
+- Go to the **pom.xml** file.
-- Navigate to the **pom.xml** file.
-Under the **<dependencies>** section Add the following dependencies as specified below.
+- Under the **<dependencies>** section, add the following dependencies, as specified below.

 ```
 <dependency>